marceljj/homebrew-tap/README.md

 # Marcel's UNIX Repository
-_Currently providing [homebrew](https://brew.sh) packages for ancient UNIX software, alongside various other software.
+_Currently providing [homebrew](https://brew.sh) packages for various macOS/UNIX/BSD/GNU/Linux software.
 The formulae are designed for macOS, but should work with Linux._

 _No packages are hosted by me, all casks and formulae use upstream source code._